rahul30des/myc/fastExpo/README.md

-Calculate exponential of x^y using bitwise
+Calculate exponential of x^y using bitwise which is considered a fast method to calculate exponential